anubansal17/anubansal17.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
 I am a Coder and consider myself as a true representation of Women In Tech.
-Checkout my CP profiles in the Coding Profiles section at the top
+Checkout the Coding Profiles section at the top
 </p>

 <p class="about-text">